sky-carlos-peixoto/InformationWorkshops-Compose/README.md

-# TechTalks - Android Jetpack Compose Sample
+# Information Workshops - Android Jetpack Compose Sample

 This project is a sample presented on Sky Tech Talks about Android Jetpack Compose.